 - A person seeking work and personal life balance,

-- A person who has unhappy with relationships in their life,
+- A person who is unhappy with relationships in their life,

 - A person who wants to incorporate stress reducing tactics into their routine,